17 Feb Registration for Academics

 an engineering service that requires, or is based on the application of engineering principles and data to a design, or to a construction, production, operation or maintenance activity, relating to engineering, and does not include an engineering service that is only in accordance with a prescriptive standard.

-However, a person does not commit an offence if the person carries out the services under the ‘direct supervision’ of a practicing professional engineer who is responsible for the services.
-Direct supervision requires that ‘a practicing professional engineer … has direct contact and actual directs the person in the carrying out of the services and overseas and evaluates the carrying out of the services by the person and takes full professional responsibility for the services’.
+However, a person does not commit an offence if the person carries out the services under the ‘direct supervision’ of a RPEQ who is responsible for the services.
+Direct supervision requires that ‘a RPEQ … has direct contact and actual knowledge and directs the person in the carrying out of the services and overseas and evaluates the carrying out of the services by the person and takes full professional responsibility for the services’.

 In simple terms an academic ‘teaching’ in a university is not required to be registered unless they are engaging in ‘professional engineering services’ as defined by the Act.